OlgaVT/RNA-Seq_Depth_for_AS/README.md

 This is a repository for the paper '200 million reads is the lower bound for comprehensive analysis of alternative splicing using short-read RNA-seq' that contains all codes for visualization and the part of the processed data.
 The rest of the data: outputs of the MAJIQ analysis and summary files could be downloaded here:

-covid: the visualization jupyter notebook for the Figure 1 in the part 'SARS-CoV-2 cohort'
+Figure1: the visualization jupyter notebook for the Figure 1 in the part 'SARS-CoV-2 cohort'.
+The covid_summary.tsv is at the Zenodo.

 downsampling: the visualization jupyter notebook and input files for the part  'Deep-sequenced data sets'